UCCS-CS4300-5300/Group5-fall2024/README.md

 6. Access the app at `http://127.0.0.1:8000`.

 ---
-## App Architecture

-TODO

----
 ## App Testing

 ### How to Test
-1. Implement steps to test
+1. Implement steps to test here

 ### List of Tests
 1. **UserRegistrationLogin**: Tests user registration and login process.